billwear/maas-rad/originals/adding-a-vm-host-deb-2-7-ui-2293.md

 <a href="https://discourse.maas.io/uploads/default/original/1X/27a8f21392af3d29a500e33f99e1f79c578cf29c.jpeg" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/27a8f21392af3d29a500e33f99e1f79c578cf29c.jpeg"></a>

-Overcommitting resources allows a user to compose many MAAS-managed machines without worrying about the physical limitations of the host.
+Over-committing resources allows a user to compose many MAAS-managed machines without worrying about the physical limitations of the host.
 For example, on a physical host with four cores and 12 GB of memory, you could compose four libvirt machines, each using two cores and 4 GB of memory.
-This arrangement overcommits the available physical resources.
+This arrangement over commits the available physical resources.
 Provided you never run all four VMs simultaneously, you would have all the benefits of MAAS-managed VMs without over-taxing your host.